 Yes!
 We aim to be as helpful as possible.
-However, due to social distancing it will not be possible for us to stand or sit near you to give specific help or guidance.
+However at present it is not be possible for us to sit near you to give specific help or guidance.

 Unfortunately, we have removed all the pencils.
 You will need to bring everything you need with you.

 We can take contactless or card payments.
 Unfortunately, we cannot accept cash.

 You’ll find a number of research guides on our website that are designed to help visitors discover and interpret the archives in our care.